Brian Kelly (American football coach): 2020 season

 In response to the COVID-19 pandemic and the cancellation of regular season scheduled games, Notre Dame joined the Atlantic Coast Conference (ACC) in football for a single season and played a full slate of conference matches.
-The Irish won all ten of their games, including a mid-season contest against perennial conference power Clemson.
-However, Clemson defeated the Irish in a rematch in the ACC Championship Game.
+The Irish won all ten of their games, including a mid-season contest against perennial conference power and top-ranked Clemson.
+The Fighting Irish defeated the Tigers 47–40 in 2OT.
+However, Clemson defeated the Irish in a rematch in the ACC Championship Game 34–10.
+He was named as the ACC Coach of the Year.
+Notre Dame qualified for the College Football Playoff as the #4-seed.
+In the College Football Playoff Semifinals against Alabama at the Rose Bowl, Notre Dame lost 31–14 to give Kelly a 10–2 mark in the 2020 season.

 2021 season

-In Kelly's 11th season, the Fighting Irish were ranked in the top 10 after a playoff appearance in 2020.
-However, they struggled in their first two games, beating Florida State 41–38 and Toledo 32–29 before winning over Purdue 27–13 and 18th-ranked Wisconsin 41–13.
+In Kelly's 12th season, the Fighting Irish were ranked in the top 10 after a playoff appearance in 2020.
+However, they struggled in their first two games, beating Florida State 41–38 and Toledo 32–29 before winning over Purdue 27–13 and 18th-ranked Wisconsin at Soldier Field 41–13.
+Following a 24–13 loss to #7 Cincinnati, Kelly helped lead the Fighting Irish to a seven-game winning streak to finish the season.
 After finishing the regular season with eleven wins and one loss, Kelly resigned from his position at Notre Dame in order to become the head coach of the LSU Tigers football team.

 Kelly finished his tenure at Notre Dame with a 92–39 record.

 LSU

 On November 30, 2021, Kelly was named the 33rd head coach at Louisiana State University (LSU), replacing Ed Orgeron.
-Kelly cited "wanting to be with the best" and "the commitment to excellence, rich traditions, and unrivaled pride and passion of LSU Football" for the move.
+Kelly cited "looser academic restrictions, less program oversight, wanting to be with the best" and "the commitment to excellence, rich traditions, and unrivaled pride and passion of LSU Football" for the move.

-His contract also more than triples his previous salary, from his 2021 salary of $2.67 million to $9 million in 2022.
+His contract more than tripled his previous salary, from his 2021 salary of $2.67 million to $9 million in 2022.

-Personal life

-Kelly and his wife, Paqui, have three children.
-Paqui, after surviving breast cancer, went on to start the Kelly Cares Foundation.